iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-url.md

     The URL below, for example, is good because it returns a JSON object array with all data in the top level objects.

     ![](./loading-data-from-a-url/aapl-chart-data-max-url-data-source.png)

-1. If you want to save the data source for future data ingestion, select the **Save this data source?** option.

-    ``` {note} After creating the dataset, the data source will be saved with an auto-generated name.
-To find the data source, navigate to **Sources** and sort the list by **Last Updated**.
-The data source should be one most recently updated.
-    ```

 1. When you're done specifying the data, click **Create Dataset**.
 Apperate creates the dataset, loads the data into it, and shows the dataset's **Overview** page.